jadianes/data-science-your-way/sentiment/codementor.md

 ### Python

 In order to perform logistic regression in Python we use [LogisticRegression](http://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html).
 But first let's split our training data in order to get an evaluation set.
+Wether we use R or Python, the problem with not having labels in our original test set still persists, and we need to create a separate evaluation set from our original training data if we want to evaluate our classifier.
 We will use [train test split](http://scikit-learn.org/stable/modules/generated/sklearn.cross_validation.train_test_split.html).

 ```python
 from sklearn.cross_validation import train_test_split